Globski/alx-backend-javascript/0x00-ES6_basic/README.md

 [![Backend Development](https://img.shields.io/badge/Backend%20Development-Node.js%20%2B%20ES6-orange)](https://www.backend-development.com/)
 ## Description

-This project focuses on understanding and implementing the core features of ES6 (ECMAScript 2015) in JavaScript.
-By the end of this project, you will be able to confidently explain and utilize new features introduced in ES6, such as arrow functions, template literals, and the rest/spread syntax.
-You'll also understand their applications in modern JavaScript development.
+This project focuses on understanding and implementing the key features of ES6 (also known as ECMAScript 2015) in JavaScript.
+By the end of this project, you'll be able to clearly explain and make use of important new features that were introduced in ES6.
+These include arrow functions, template literals, and the rest/spread syntax.
+You'll also understand how these features are used in modern JavaScript development.

 ## Project Structure